angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 This obviously depends on how constricted you are in terms of budget but yes you can!
 The easiest way is of course to run a heavy basics list.
 Unfortunately due to the life loss from Doomsday *Shock Lands* like :card[Watery Grave] are not viable in high numbers.
 Following this you will only need 1-2 Underground Seas and can rely on basics and Petals to fix for any splash colours.
-This can slow the deck down and make cards like Daze much worse for early turns but is perfectly serviceable.
-You can also omit the Lion's Eye Diamond in Meandeck but it will prevent you from getting access to a lot of the more mana efficient or quick kills it enables.
+This can slow the deck down and make cards like :card[Daze] much worse for early turns but is perfectly serviceable.
+You can also omit the :card[Lion's Eye Diamond] in Meandeck but it will prevent you from getting access to a lot of the more mana efficient or quick kills it enables.
 You probably need the Force of Wills but you can also not run them if need be and instead rely more on soft counters and discard effects or Veil of Summer.
-The only card I would really advocate not skimping on is Cavern of Souls.
+The only card I would really advocate not skimping on is :card[Cavern of Souls].
 This card single-handedly can enable a lot of wins in {U} matchups and thus is too good a tool to lose.

 ::decklist{path=meandeck.budget}